 Heating, Vent, A/C, and Refrigeration

 The Heating, Ventilation, Air Conditioning, and Refrigeration (HVACR) program will prepare you to pursue a well-paid career in an industry where there is a high demand for skilled labor as an HVAC Tech.
-The well-trained women and men in this field install, service, and maintain HVACR equipment to maximize indoor comfort while minimizing energy use.
+In this field, well-trained professional technicians install, service, and maintain HVACR equipment to maximize indoor comfort while minimizing energy use.

-As a student at Elgin Community College’s HVACR program, you will gain practical skills and knowledge from seasoned faculty who have many years of experience in the industry.
+As a student at Elgin Community College’s HVACR program, you will gain practical skills and knowledge from seasoned faculty with industry experience.
 Modern, well-equipped labs feature state-of-the-art equipment, including heat pumps and roof-top units, so you can experience working on existing systems that you will encounter as a working professional doing the installation and repair tasks.

 Get additional information, including course listings and class descriptions.

 Planning to Transfer?
 Learn more about earning a Bachelor’s degree, summer transfer credits, or dual university admissions.

 Prepare for Immediate Employment

 The future employment outlook for Heating, Air Conditioning, and Refrigeration (HVACR) is positive.
 Growth is attributed to increasing demand for HVACR services in new construction projects and the need to replace and maintain existing systems.
 Additionally, the growing emphasis on energy efficiency and environmental sustainability is expected to drive demand for HVACR technicians who can install and maintain energy-efficient systems.
 On average, there are an estimated 40,100 job openings each year over the next decade.

 Overall, the HVACR industry is expected to have a strong job market in the coming years, providing plenty of opportunities for those interested in pursuing a career in this field.
 Refer to Career Coach for more information regarding similar occupations and compensation.

 Median Pay Rates